 Career and Salary Outlook

 Individuals with a computerized office assistant certificate may work in a wide variety of fields, including doctors' offices, schools and universities, law offices, accounting offices and many others.
-According to the U.S. Bureau of Labor Statistics (BLS), employment of general office clerks is expected to grow 3% from 2014 to 2024; however, employment growth and high replacement needs of the industry will result in numerous job openings in the field.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of general office clerks is expected to decline 4% from 2018 to 2028; however, employment growth and high replacement needs of the industry will result in numerous job openings in the field.

-While salary varies by specialty and location, in 2015 the BLS reported general office clerks earned an average annual salary of $31,890.
-Office clerks who worked for in the postal service industry in 2015, the top paying industry for office clerks that year, had an average salary of $56,540.
+While salary varies by specialty and location, in 2018 the BLS reported general office clerks earned an average annual salary of $35,200.
+Office clerks who worked for in the natural gas distribution industry in 2018, the top paying industry for office clerks that year, had an average salary of $62,220.

 A computerized office certificate program gives students the skills to effectively use different computer software in a business or office setting.
 There are several careers in which these skills can benefit employment.